Environmental Risk Factors for Developing an Addiction

 • Reach out to like-minded people: While cultural and social norms can significantly impact your habits or become triggering, speaking with like-minded individuals in your community can help you feel less alone and avoid the activities that make you uncomfortable.

-Get Addiction Help at GreeneStone
+Get Addiction Help at GreeneStone in Ontario

 A person’s environment plays a significant role in developing addiction, from family dynamics and peer pressure to culture and social media.
 Fortunately, several treatment methods can help you determine the underlying cause of your substance misuse and break the cycle of addiction.